TaitoUnited/wordpress-template/README.md

 > Add security details either here or in a separate document.
 See the [security](https://taitounited.github.io/taito-cli/tutorial/d-security/) appendix of the [Taito CLI tutorial](https://taitounited.github.io/taito-cli/tutorial).

-## GDPR
+## Compliance

-> Add GDPR details either here or in a separate document.
-See the [data protection and privacy](https://taitounited.github.io/taito-cli/tutorial/e-data-protection-and-privacy) appendix of the [Taito CLI tutorial](https://taitounited.github.io/taito-cli/tutorial).
+> Add compliance requirements and implementation details either here or in a separate document.
+For GDPR, see the [data protection and privacy](https://taitounited.github.io/taito-cli/tutorial/e-data-protection-and-privacy) appendix of the [Taito CLI tutorial](https://taitounited.github.io/taito-cli/tutorial).

+### GDPR